 The National Trust has over 200 gardens to visit around the UK, so no matter where you're based there's bound to be something near you!
 Garden walks are not only enjoyable, but a great way to exercise and socialise.

-Being outside has huge benefits for your health!
-Vitamin D, which our body creates from direct sunlight on our skin, helps your body function more efficiently, as it maximises calcium absorption and promotes bone and dental health.
+What's more, being outside has huge benefits for your health!
+Vitamin D, which our body creates from direct sunlight on our skin, helps your body function more efficiently.
+This is because it maximises calcium absorption and promotes bone and dental health.
 It can also improve mood and reduce the risk of cancer, heart disease, stroke, diabetes, and more.
 What's not to like?

-Nature can lower stress levels and improve blood pressure as the body doesn’t have to work as hard as it does inside indoor polluted environments.
-Endorphins in the body will also be pumped up and feeling good from all of the moving and excising being done.
+In addition, nature can lower stress levels and improve blood pressure.
+Endorphins in the body will also get your elderly loved one pumped up and feeling good from all of the moving and exercising they're doing.

 Some other great ideas for a day trip are: